glyfish/glyfish.github.io/_drafts/bivariate_normal_distribution.md

 that includes five independent parameters.
 In this section interpretations of the parameters are provided and variation in the distribution as the parameters are varied is described.
-First, the [Marginal Distributions](https://en.wikipedia.org/wiki/Marginal_distribution) are calculated and it is shown that four of the distribution parameters correspond to the means and standard deviations.
+First, the [Marginal Distributions](https://en.wikipedia.org/wiki/Marginal_distribution) are calculated and it is shown that four of the distribution parameters correspond to marginal distribution means and standard deviations.
+Next, the [Correlation Coefficient](https://en.wikipedia.org/wiki/Correlation_coefficient) of the distribution is computed and shown to correspond to the remaining parameter.
-Next, the correlation coefficient of the distribution random variables is computed and shown to correspond to the remaining parameter.
-The remaining sections consider how changes in the parameters affect the distribution shape.
-This includes an analysis of PDF contours and the linear transformation used to construct the distribution from the independent
+In remaining sections how changes in the parameters affect the distribution shape are considered.
+This includes an analysis of PDF contours and the linear transformation used to construct the distribution.
-{% katex %}\textbf{Normal}(0,1){% endkatex %} random variables.

 ### Marginal Distributions

-The Marginal Distributions for Bivariate Normal random variables {% katex %}u{% endkatex %} and {% katex %}v{% endkatex %}
+The Marginal Distributions for {% katex %}u{% endkatex %} and {% katex %}v{% endkatex %}
 are defined by,

 {% katex display %}